 These things were always said with smiles and a shoulder tap.
 Half joking, half in earnest.
-Everyone seemed to have an opinion about the years to come.
+Everyone seemed to have an opinion about the years to come, and most of us expected the worst.
 As we joked, we were wrapping up our ideas of the teen years in funny statements and tying it with the bow of our personal experiences.
 As if we could fully anticipate what it would be like for my daughter.

 And all this time she was listening.

 She heard the lighthearted remarks, the “helpful” advice from one parent to another, the barbs about what was to come.